-Other considerations: in the Netherland, the only available intravenous macrolide is erythromycin, which has an unfavourable safety profile.
+Other considerations: in the Netherlands, the only available intravenous macrolide is erythromycin, which has an unfavourable safety profile.
 Therefore, the committee prefers the use of fluoroquinolones for patients who need intravenous treatment.
 Although ciprofloxacin, levofloxacin and moxifloxacin have comparable MICs, levofloxacin has the most clinical evidence to support its use.

 Recommendation Strength Certainty of

 evidence

-24. We recommend fluoroquinolones (levofloxacin) for Strong High

-patients with (suspected) Legionella pneumonia who

-need intravenous treatment.
+25. We recommend fluoroquinolones (levofloxacin) for patients with proven Legionella pneumonia who need intravenous treatment.
+Strong High

 7A.
-IN ADULTS WITH CAP, IS THE DURATION OF ANTIBIOTIC USE OF 5 DAYS NON INFERIOR TO LONGER DURATION?
+IN ADULTS WITH CAP, IS THE DURATION OF ANTIBIOTIC USE OF 5 DAYS NON-INFERIOR TO LONGER DURATION?